yashjpatil/Amazon_Reviews_Analysis_Power_bi_project/README.md

 1. KPI AND Cards:
    - Total Reviews
    - Average Rating
-   - Helpful Reviews
    - Total Brands

 2. Charts
    - Monthly Ratings by Brand*
    - Sum of Helpful Votes by Product Name
-   - Do MAXIMUM  Recommend  by Brand
+   - Do count  Recommend  by Brand
    - Average Ratings vs Target Rating by Date*
    - Ratings by Categories*

 3. Slicers:
    - Brand
-   - Categories

-4. Tooltips:
-   - Review Text
-   - Review Title
-   - Helpful Count
+   - Product/name

 ## Tools Used